About us

 Chair

 Laura is a chartered mechanical engineer, registered with the Institute of Mechanical Engineers.
-She has 22 years engineering experience with a number of blue-chip companies including Rolls Royce and E.ON Connecting Energies.
+She has over 23 years engineering experience with a number of blue-chip companies including Rolls Royce and E.ON Connecting Energies.
 She runs Infinitas Design Ltd, a Derby-based independent renewable heat engineering consultancy where she undertakes the design and development of mainly heat pump, heat network and energy storage projects for a variety of commercial and industrial clients.
 A complete heat pump advocate, Laura is also a CIBSE Heat Network consultant and District Heat Diva.

 Emma Bohan